 Meningococcal disease also causes blood infections.

 About 1,000 – 1,200 people get meningococcal disease each year in the U.S. Even when they are treated with antibiotics, 10-15% of these people die.
-Of those who live, another 11%-19% lose their arms or legs, have problems with their nervous systems, become deaf or mentally retarded, or suffer seizures or strokes.
+Of those who live, another 11%-19% lose their arms or legs, have problems with their nervous systems, become deaf, or suffer seizures or strokes.

 Anyone can get meningococcal disease.
 But it is most common in infants less than one year of age and people 16-21 years.
 Children with certain medical conditions, such as lack of a spleen, have an increased risk of getting meningococcal disease.
 College freshmen living in dorms are also at increased risk.